srl-labs/containerlab/docs/manual/codespaces.md

 - VS Code plugins
 - and anything else we consider useful to have in the environment

 A user can choose to open the Codespace in a browser or in the local VS Code instance.
-In both cases, the user gets a fully functional environment with Containerlab installed and ready to use.
+In both cases, you get a fully functional environment with Containerlab installed and ready to use.

-It takes a couple of minutes to set up and start the environment, but once it is up and running, you see the familiar VS Code interface with the terminal window where you can run containerlab (and any other) commands.
+Codespaces environment boots for a couple of minutes, but once it is up and running, you see the familiar VS Code interface with the terminal window where you can run containerlab (and any other) commands.

 ### Codespaces

-As we mentioned, the Codepsaces environment is a VM in the cloud, you can install packages, run other workloads, and use the VM in any way you like, you have the full control of it.
-We mentioned it is free, but it is free to a certain extent, let's dig in.
+As we mentioned, the Codepsaces environment is a VM in the cloud; you can install packages, run other workloads, and use the VM in any way you like, you have the full control of it.
+We said it is free, but it is free to a certain extent, let's dig in.

 #### Free plan

 The best part about Codespaces is that it has a suitable free tier.
 GitHub offers **120 cpu-hours/month and 15 GB storage for free** to all users.
 This means that you can run a Codespace environment for 120 cpu-hours per month without any charges.
-This is a compelling offer for those who don't need to run the labs 24/7.
+This is a compelling offer for those who

+- want to spin up a lab provided by others to get through a tutorial or a demo
+- don't need to run the labs 24/7
+- want to demo labs on-the-go without managing the local environment

-You can select which GitHub machine you want to use for your project; each machine type is characterized by the amount of CPUs/RAM/Storage that it is equipped with, and based on that you can calculate how many cpu-hours you would consume with a given machine type.
+You can select which GitHub machine type you want to use for your project; each machine type is characterized by the amount of CPUs/RAM/Storage that it is equipped with, and based on that you can calculate how many cpu-hours you would consume running a lab with a chosen machine type.

 ![pic](https://gitlab.com/rdodin/pics/-/wikis/uploads/fc7bfa89c921f965ce61f6eb5e86f312/image.png){.img-shadow}

-<small>If you need more than 120 cpu-hours, you can pay for the additional hours, but the cost is reasonable, and you can always stop the environment when you don't need it to save the hours.</small>
+<small>If you need more than 120 cpu-hours, you can pay for the additional hours, but the cost is reasonable, and you can always stop the environment when you don't need it to save the quota.</small>

 Your cpu-hours counter is reset at the beginning of each month, so you can use the free plan every month.
-Awesome!
+And by default you have a $0 spending limit, so you won't be charged unless you explicitly allowed it.
+Good!

 #### Control panel

-Whenever you need to check what Codespaces environments you have running or created, you can do it in the [Codespaces panel][codespace-panel] in the GitHub UI.
+Whenever you need to check what Codespaces environments you have running or created, you can do it in the [Codespaces panel][codespace-panel].

 ![panel](https://gitlab.com/rdodin/pics/-/wikis/uploads/73aa0c2154959d4b25f2b1c2dbd1380b/image.png){.img-shadow}